ritik-76/Causal_attribution/README.md

 Plot of the characterisation of transformed shape parameter.

+#### Table_2_gamma_posterior.R

+Posterior summaries of gamma in Table 2 of the article.

+#### Table_3_Posterior_diag.R

+Diagnostics of approximate posterior samples of gamma in Table 3 of the article.

 #### Figure_3_causal_effect.R

-Plot of grid wise estiamted causal effect along with the standard errors in Figure 3 of the article.
+Plot of grid wise estimated causal effect along with the standard errors in Figure 3 of the article.

 #### Figure_4_causal_effect.R

-Plot of grid wise estiamted causal effect along with the standard errors during the pre-industrial period in Figure 4 of the article.
+Plot of grid wise estimated causal effect along with the standard errors during the pre-industrial period in Figure 4 of the article.

+#### Figure_5_trend_plot.R

+Plot of trend and trend difference in Figure 5 of the article.

+#### Figure_6_Hotspot.R

+Plot of the hotspot regions in Figure 6 of the article.